SlimeVR/SlimeVR-Docs-Site/src/tools/linux-installation.md

 ### 3. Extract and install

 Extract the archive you downloaded in step 1.
 This should give you a bunch of files and folders nested in a root `slimevr` folder.
-Simply move the `slimevr` folder into the `drivers` directory identified in step 2, and the plugin should now be installed.
+Simply move the `slimevr` folder into `~/.steam/steam/steamapps/common/SteamVR/drivers/`, and the plugin should now be installed.
 If done correctly, you should now have a `steamapps/common/SteamVR/drivers/slimevr/bin/linux64/` folder (among other things).

 You will need to restart SteamVR for changes to take effect, though you likely won't notice any difference until you have SlimeVR trackers set up.